 You can add the apples in this recipe in two different ways, depending on how you prefer the texture of your homemade jam to be.

 - Cut the apples into small cubes so that you will have little bits of apple in the strawberry jam as well (this is how my husband likes it).

 - GRATE the apples so that the apples are completely incorporated into the strawberry jam.

 - If you prefer NOT to have apple pieces in your homemade strawberry jam and want to grate the apples instead, make sure to PEEL THE SKINS off from the apples too (because the skins are not going to get incorporated into the jam).

-This reduced sugar homemade strawberry Jam is perfect for PB&J sandwiches, or just on warm toast with butter, or my absolute favorite – warm, flaky cream scones (or buttermilk biscuits) with this homemade strawberry jam and cream.
+This reduced sugar homemade strawberry Jam is perfect for PB&J sandwiches, or just on warm toast (made with homemade bread!) with butter, or my absolute favorite – warm, flaky cream scones (or buttermilk biscuits) with this homemade strawberry jam and cream.
 Yum!